3 Factors That Can Affect the Mental Health of Students with Autism

 The very layout of a school can impact students mental status, exceptional or not.
 Sensory overload can interrupt a student's ability to self-regulate, engage in problem-solving, and observe acceptable social norms with their classmates.
 The number of other students, the walk to the classroom, classroom layout, lighting, noise level, frequent unexpected changes in daily routine...

 All of these factors can prove to be highly disruptive to a student’s ability to pay attention or do their school work as expected.
-A school specialized in catering to children with autism or other exceptionalities is aware of all of this, taking into consideration sensory needs, layout, and many other factors to best create a peaceful atmosphere conducive to learning and socializing.
+A school specialized in catering to teens with autism or other exceptionalities is aware of all of this, taking into consideration sensory needs, layout, and many other factors to best create a peaceful atmosphere conducive to learning and socializing.

 Academic Anxiety